DvoriProgrammer/DvoriProgrammer/README.md

 ### 📚 Education

-**2022-2024:** Professional studies for a software engineering degree approved by the Ministry of Labor, Welfare, and Social Services.
+**2022-2024:** Professional studies for a software engineering degree approved by the Ministry of Labor, Welfare, and Social Services an average of 98.
  Also obtained a computer teaching certificate from the Ministry of Education.

 **2019-2022:** High school matriculation certificate with an average of 97.